 Today, sleeper cabs are much more different from what they used to be.

-They have a cooker, a cooler, storage places for clothes and food, and many other sleeper cab accessories.
+They have a kitchen, a cooler, storage places for clothes, food, and other accessories in their sleeper cabs.

 However, the basic sleeper cabs provide you with enough things to have a good sleep and rest.